jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 .. include:: ../links.rst

 #################################################################################
-how to make a Python test driven development environment manually
+how to make a Python Test Driven Development environment manually
 #################################################################################

 .. raw:: html